CraftAcademyLabs/coach-guides/weeks/week_8_9.md

 - **Wednesday:**
    - [ ] Morning Demo: Part 1 Setup Devise Token auth on an existing Rails app with Devise already present - Oliver (slides + coding demo)
-   - [ ] Afternoon: DevOps with Magnus - Part 2 ansible
+   - [ ] Afternoon: DevOps with Magnus - Part 2 Ansible for deployment

 - **Thursday:**
   - [ ] Morning: Part 2 User Authentication using tokens - API only - ( new app with RSpec )   - Oliver
-  - [ ] Afternoon: OAuth Demo on mobile (FB) - Oliver (mobsession - coding on backend - use the api only code you created on Wednesday and grab an Ionic app we have and implement OAuth)?
+  - [ ] Afternoon: OAuth Demo on mobile (FB) - Oliver (mobsession - coding on backend - use the api only code you created on Wednesday and grab an Ionic app we have and implement OAuth)????????

 - **Friday:**
   - [ ] Pepp talk before Final Project - All coaches